Thanks to Allison for suggesting our Baby Name of the Day.

 Plenty of other notables have answered to the surname, including politicians, authors, and athletes.

-It’s also the name of the mascot – a husky dog – for the University of Washington Tacoma.
+The mascot – a husky dog – for the University of Washington Tacoma answers to Hendrix, too.
 While the rock star is not officially given as the reason for the mascot’s name, Jimi was born in Seattle.

 This name was used in very small numbers all along, mostly for boys.
-One imagines it was probably a family surname promoted to the first spot.
+That’s true for so many surnames, occasionally promoted to given name status.

 But then came the rise of hero surname names, like Lennon – a 2008 debut in the US Top 1000 for boys.

 In 2007, Hendrix was given to 96 newborns.
 By 2011, that number had soared to 203 boys – enough to break into the US Top 1000.